582-41W-VA/web-project-2-team-bookreview/RFP.md

 - Conduct Final Website Check: Perform a thorough review of the entire website to ensure all components are functioning correctly and meet project requirements.
 - Prepare Final Presentation: Compile a comprehensive presentation showcasing the completed web project, highlighting key features, functionalities, and achievements

+### Communication Plan

+To ensure effective collaboration and transparency throughout the project lifecycle, we propose the following communication plan:

+- **Weekly Progress Meetings:** Meetings with LTR liaisons and LTR Project Team Members via Microsoft Teams will be held every Friday at 11:30 a.m.

+- **Internal Team Update Meeting:** Internal team update meetings will occur every Monday and Thursday at 11:30 a.m. via Microsoft Teams.

+- **Feedback, Questions, Comments:** Team members and LTR liaisons will have the ability to provide feedback, make comments, and ask questions via Trello at any time of the day.
+Additionally, communication channels such as Teams and email will remain open throughout the project duration.

+- **Flow of Information: Development Process Updates, Version Control Changes:** GitHub tools will facilitate communication within the team for reporting issues, sharing code, and managing collaboration and planning.

+- **Other Flow of Information Tools:** The team's internal website will serve as a platform for submitting visual deliverables and will provide access to all team reports and official documents.
+LTR will have read-only access to the website.
+Access our internal website here: (https://aysegul90.web582.com/webproject/index.html).

     ***END OF RFP***

 # Phase 01 Submission Notes